zach-g4gp-com-Development/OpenFlightBag/README.md

 # How to contribute?
 In our development folder is everything we put in there that we were going to use or using.
-As app uploading is not yet here yet, feel free to open a pull req or issue to upload your app.
+As app uploading is not yet here yet, feel free to open an "issue" to upload your app.
 A discord server is coming soon to simplify this.
+We are also accepting suggestions!
+We are currently aware of the following:

+- Weather app
+- Charts app
+- Way to download waypoints and airports